minooshayan97/NLP/HW2/README.md

 represents bij (the probability of observing the i-th symbol in the j-th state).

 ### seq_model_01~05.txt
 These files contain training data for each model.
 Each line represents the training data.
 The viewing symbols are all uppercase letters of the English alphabet.
-For example, if the number of observation symbols is 4, the set of symbols is as follows
+For example, if the number of observation symbols is 4, the set of symbols is as follows:
- Is.
+$$ V = \set{A,B,C,D}$$

 ### modellist.txt
 In each line of this file, the names of the files in which the parameters of the built models are placed are given.